 7:30 pm Performances

 Audience, cast and crew talkback on Feb 6.

 *Content Advisory: This show contains descriptions of sexual abuse, incest, and its aftermath.

 All Parkland Theatre tickets must be purchased either in advance online or from the ticket booth at the time of the performance; ticket reservations will no longer be accepted.
-All Parkland Theatre ticket purchases are nonrefundable.
+All sales are final - no refunds or exchanges.
 For more information, visit Tickets.

 Parkland Theatre wants all of our guests to have an enjoyable experience.
 Both theatres are wheelchair accessible and have accommodations for patrons with limited mobility and visual or hearing impairments.
 If you anticipate needing any type of accommodation, please indicate when purchasing.